KRahim859/CPS_HIDS/README.md

 This carefully constructed dataset with **high**, **medium**, and **low** classifications, along with the inclusion of unlabeled data, provides a comprehensive framework for training models to handle both supervised and semi-supervised tasks.
 It reflects different levels of potential activity or risk, which is crucial for effective anomaly detection and intrusion prevention in Cyber-Physical Systems.

+## Modeling of Behavioral Anomalies
-- **Modeling of Behavioral Anomalies:** Several Gcode print files containing the intricate start and end sequences of a printing job are meticulously utilized for dataset creation, meticulously aiding in the identification of specific, subtle patterns of normal and malicious behaviors.
+Several Gcode print files containing the intricate start and end sequences of a printing job are meticulously utilized for dataset creation, meticulously aiding in the identification of specific, subtle patterns of normal and malicious behaviors.
 Anomalous instructions can be extraordinarily rare, for instance, appearing ominously only once in a colossal print file brimming with thousands of other legitimate instructions, or they may reappear persistently, causing frustrating print delays.
 Our robust method must adeptly address both these elusive rare and repetitive malicious events.
 If such events occur precisely in their expected positions, they will be validated and marked as legitimate instructions; however, if the same instructions are detected in abnormal, unexpected positions, they will be stringently excluded from the execution list.
 For empirical and rigorous testing purposes, three distinct anomalies have been expertly modeled, each ingeniously introducing a unique, conspicuous deviation from the expected behavior.
   - {The {G28} - Move to Origin (Home) Anomaly}: This command homes all printer axes and is usually used at the start.
 Using G28 elsewhere causes delays and is considered an anomaly.
   - {The {M104} - Set Extruder Temperature Anomaly}: This command is used to control temperature and is considered an anomaly if it occurs before the end of printing.
   - {The {M84} -  Stop idle hold Anomaly}: This anomaly disables or closes down opertion of a motor before the actual start of job or task close down sequence.

+## Sources
-- **Sources**: Collected from an operational reprap based 3D printer in a controlled environment with free Gcode printfiles downloaded from below sources:-
+Collected from an operational reprap based 3D printer in a controlled environment with free Gcode printfiles downloaded from below sources:-
   - www.3dbenchy.com
   - www.Thingverse.com
   - www.Printables.com